|Nutrition Facts (per serving)|

 |Vitamin C 13mg||66%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Polish potato pancakes, known as placki kartoflane or placki ziemniaczane in Polish, are delicious and delightful.
 This traditional recipe comes from Gwizdały village in the Mazovia region of Poland and it's surprisingly easy.

-Traditionally, potato pancakes are eaten on Fridays as a meat substitute for Catholics.
+Traditionally, Catholics eat potato pancakes on Fridays in Lent as a meat substitute.
 Many cuisines have their own take on them, including Jewish latkes, Czech potato dumplings, and Lithuanian zeppelins.
 They offer a rich source of protein and are great on their own or as a side dish, even outside of the Lenten season.

 You can add to the flavor of your potato pancakes in a variety of ways.
 Simply add grated garlic, onion, carrot, parsnips, zucchini, or other vegetables to the batter before frying.
 They're also really good with chopped bacon.
 You'll find it best to serve these thin, crispy pancakes hot, either sprinkled with sugar or dolloped with sour cream and applesauce.

 Grated raw potatoes can become gray rather fast.
 You can prevent them from turning dark by soaking them in cold water with either lemon juice, vinegar, or vitamin C powder while you prep the rest of the ingredients.
 Just be sure to drain and pat them as dry as possible before making the batter—this makes for a crispier pancake, too.

 Click Play to See This Recipe Come Together